-INSTRUCTIONAL METHOD: Lectures, demonstrations, lab work and distance education/online information for Milady CIMA These unique logins will be used to authenticate your attendance when each software is in use.
+INSTRUCTIONAL METHOD: Lectures, demonstrations, lab work and distance education/online your attendance when each software is in use.
 In addition, during the Distance Education delivery, the college will require that your web camera be activated during Microsoft TEAMS sessions as a second means of authentication.
 You will be required to have internet access at all times during the delivery of Distance